eloqdata/eloq-website/monographdb/connect-to-monodb/locust-test.md

 ```

  2. Run `bash start_worker.sh ${WorkerNumber}`. `${Workernumber}` indicates how many Locust processes will be created.
 We will have one master process and ${WorkerNumber} workers processes.
-If you want to run Locust with multiple machines, please refer to See [how to run distributed](https://docs.locust.io/en/stable/running-distributed.html#running-distributed ).
+If you want to run Locust with multiple machines, please refer to [how to run distributed](https://docs.locust.io/en/stable/running-distributed.html#running-distributed ).

  3. Wait a few seconds until all workers are connected to the master.